KuntimaKiala/LeNet_But_Better/README.md

-# Vanilla SoftMax
+# Vanilla LeNet

-Case Study : SoftMax Regression
+Case Study : LeNet with 97% on MNIST DATASET